 Parents must understand that the court will not hear requests for emergency temporary custody in situations that are not truly urgent or dire.
-For example, a dispute over regular visitation would not rise to the standard of an emergency.
+For example, a dispute over visitation rights would not rise to the standard of an emergency motion.
 In addition, a violation of an existing child custody order typically would not be addressed through this caliber of hearing.

 Emergency hearings address conditions that immediately imperil the health or well-being of a child.
-Neglect or abuse, extreme substance abuse by the custodial parent, or a sex offender living with the family all could constitute emergency situations that would warrant a hearing for emergency temporary custody.
+Neglect or abuse, extreme substance abuse by the custodial parent, or a sex offender living with the family, all could constitute emergency situations that would warrant a hearing for emergency temporary custody.
 Custody cases of this magnitude must be treated with the utmost respect by all participating parties, primarily because the best interests of the children are at stake and a judge will always reward custody of the children based upon what their best interest ultimately will be for the foreseeable future.

 Emergency Temporary Custody in Boston Massachusetts

 The emergency temporary custody process is not used to change other types of custody orders in Massachusetts.
 If you currently have a temporary order, we’ll be happy to assist you in filing a motion to request a change that better fulfills your custody interests.